ericstiles/simple-shopping-list/README.md

 4. View in browser at `http://localhost:8080`

 ### For heroku
-1. From cli run heroku create
+1. From the terminal window run **heroku create**
-2. In the heroku dashboard click on the newly created person app
+2. In the heroku dashboard click on the newly created personal app
-3. Click over to Resources and type mongo in the add-on section
+3. Click over on the  _Resources_ sub menu and type **mongo** in the Add-on text area
-4. Click on the mongo create link and add a user
+4. Choose a mongo installation (I have used mLab MonggoDB)
+5. Once installed click on the Addon (i.e., _mLab MongoDB :: Mongodb_)
+4. Add a new user for the application to use
-5. Change the mongo url in the repo to the updated remote Url in database.js and server.js file
+5. Change the mongo url in the repo to the updated remote Url in _config.js_ file
 6. Add and commit changes
-7. git push heroku master
+7. From the terminal run **git push heroku master**
-8. Run heroku open
+8. From the terminal run **heroku open**

+You should see the app running in a browser